Phamiliarize/tdash/README.md

 # tdash
-tdash is a simple, intuitive solution for front-end translations on websites that allows you to translate text by simply wrapping it in tdash tags and providing JSON files that hold your translations.
+tdash is a simple, intuitive solution for front-end translations on websites.
+Simply provide a JSON file with translations and tag any text you wish to translate...

 ```
 <t->my text</t->
 <t->my_key</t->
 ```

-That's it.
-No repetitve code, attributes, or templating languages required.
+and voila- your text will be translated. i18n couldn't get any simpler.

 tdash itself is implemented in JavaScript and utilizes Web Component & Custom Element APIs.
 It is small weighing in at **~2KB**.

-## Usage
+## Detailed Usage
 ### Dependencies
 [Web Component & Cusotm Element APIs](https://caniuse.com/?search=custom%20element) are supported on most modern browsers out of the box now.
 If you need to target older browsers, you will need a [polyfill](https://github.com/ungap/custom-elements) or similar solution.
 If you wind up using a polyfill make sure it is the absolute first thing in your head tag.

-### tdash
+### Initialize tdash
 Import tdash before **all** other scripts (or if using polyfill, directly after the polyfill.)

 ```